This patent pending technology is a completely new way of creating physical 3D objects, establishing a new category in additive manufacturing,

 3D printing technologies have not fundamentally improved since their inception in the early nineties.
 Productivity of 3D production systems are far too low to be able to live up to the promise of 3D printing disrupting the image how we perceive traditional manufacturing.

 MAP technology addresses this by rethinking the fundamental concept of 3D printing.
 Part growing with MAP leads to high productivity.

-The first 3D printer to use MAP technology for part creation is DO3D Innovations' SquareWave industrial 3D printer.
-Squarewave is a SLA type professional system that is designed to produce sizable parts over 200% faster than any printers today, without the heavy limitations of print geometry.
-More information on SquareWave is to be announced soon.
+The first 3D printer to use MAP technology for part creation is developed in cooperation between Grante Corp and DO3D Innovations.
+Their Duplex F2 industrial 3D printer is a professional FDM system that is designed to produce sizable parts over 200% faster than any printers today, without the heavy limitations of print geometry.
+More information on the product is to be announced soon.

 We were asking the same question from ourselfes in the last couple of years.
 By rethinking the basic concept of creating physical 3D geometries we found the answers we were looking for.
-Now that we managed to prove our concept with a working prototype it became a patent pending method and therefore all we can say at the moment that it is possible.
+Now that we managed to prove our concept with a working prototype it became a patent pending method and therefore we can confidently say that it is possible.

-Altough MAP is not neccessarily layerless or SLA the first 3D printer utilizing MAP will be a SLA type machine called SquareWave.
-Squarewave is not a 3D printer in production at the moment, information on commercial availability will be announced later in 2016.
+Altough MAP is not restricted to filament based 3d printing, the first 3D printer utilizing MAP is an FDM machine called Duplex F2.
+Duplex F2 is not yet a 3D printer in production at the moment, information on commercial availability will be announced later in 2022.

-Since there is an ongoing patenting process we can not go too much into details at this stage however we would Iove to hear what you think and will do our best to answer all your questions.
-We truly beleive that MAP has the potential to take 3D printing to the next level so if you share the same excitement dont forget to sign up to our newsletter to get the latest info.
+We would Iove to hear what you think and will do our best to answer all your questions.
+We truly beleive that MAP has the potential to take 3D printing to the next level so if you share the same excitement dont forget to sign up to our newsletter to get the latest news and updates.

 We'll be sending out regular newletters about our progress on MAP technology and any related news and events.